 "Monetary policy will remain accommodative for a considerable period.
-Numerous uncertainties remain and policy may need to adjust accordingly," he said.
+Numerous uncertainties remain and policy may need to adjust accordingly," Mr Spencer said.

 Economists expect the next move in interest rates to be a rise around mid-2019.

-A new governor, Adrian Orr, will take over next week and the government will give him an instruction to promote full employment as well as keep inflation under control.
+A new governor, Adrian Orr, will take over at the end of March and the government intends to give him an instruction to promote full employment as well as keep inflation under control.

 The New Zealand dollar fell more than a third of a cent after the RBNZ statement, as financial markets scaled back the chances of a rise in interest rates anytime soon.